 When you use a platform like eToro to open a long position on Bitcoin, with no leverage, you’ll be buying the actual BTC.
 In this case, you’ll hope for the BTC price to go up, so that the long position can be closed at an appropriate time, generating some profit for you.

-Alternatively, if you open a short position on Bitcoin, on eToro, you’ll be using a derivative like CFD to simply bet on a drop in BTC’s price.
+Alternatively, if you open a short position on Bitcoin, on eToro, you’ll be using a derivative like a CFD to simply bet on a drop in BTC’s price.
 There will be no actual BTC transfer involved.
 In this scenario, the difference between the opening and closing price of the CFD trade will determine the extent of your profit/loss from the short position.

 You can use different order types like stop-loss, market order, limit order and trailing stop-loss, to manually/automatically enter and exit your trades at appropriate times, thereby limiting your losses and guarding your profits.

 You can close your long/short positions on Bitcoin either manually or automatically.
-Anytime you feel that the BTC’s price has reached a desired level, you can manually close your trade by placing a corresponding ‘Buy’ or ‘Sell’ order with the broker.
+Anytime you feel that BTC’s price has reached a desired level, you can manually close your trade by placing a corresponding ‘Buy’ or ‘Sell’ order with the broker.
 You can even automate this process by predefining certain price points at which your position should be closed.
 For instance, in case of a long position on BTC, you can specify take-profit and stop-loss price points at which the trade will be closed automatically to secure your profit and prevent further losses respectively.

 Besides a good number of reputed global cryptocurrency exchanges like Binance, Peru has a handful of local Bitcoin exchanges too.
 Most of these platforms are actually concentrated in the Latin American region, serving primarily its constituent countries, including Peru.
 Let’s learn how you can effectively use these portals to buy Bitcoin in the country, in the easiest manner possible.